SkipKV: Selective Skipping of KV Generation and Storage for Efficient Inference with Large Reasoning Models: SkipKV: Methodology

 \section{SkipKV: Methodology}

-In this sections, we first analyze the sentence-level properties of reasoning traces motivating the design of SkipKV (illustrated in Fig.~\ref{fig:overview}).
+In this section, we first analyze the sentence-level properties of reasoning traces motivating the design of SkipKV (illustrated in Fig.~\ref{fig:overview}).
 We then present the two core components of SkipKV: (1) sentence-level skipping of the KV cache storage guided by semantic redundancy scoring; and (2) adaptive KV steering for controlled generation to suppress unnecessary thought expansion.
-Finally we present a simple yet effective batch grouping driven eviction strategy to enhance the accuracy robustness in multi-batch decoding.
+Finally, we present a simple yet effective batch-grouping-driven eviction strategy to enhance the accuracy robustness in multi-batch decoding.

-\textbf{Definition: Pairwise Sentence Similarity} (PSS) \textit{between two sentences is defined as the measured cosine similarity between the vector embedding of the two.
-Let the vector embedding of two sentences as $\mathbf{v}_i, \mathbf{v}_j \in \mathbb{R}^{d}$, respectively.
-The PSS score is computed as,} To understand the differences between successful and failed reasoning trajectories from the semantic perspective, we perform a fine-grained analysis of sentence- (thought-) level properties in the model generated output with FullKV.
+\textbf{Definition: Pairwise Sentence Similarity} (PSS) \textit{between two sentences is defined as the measured cosine similarity between the vector embeddings of the two.
+Let the vector embedding of two sentences be $\mathbf{v}_i, \mathbf{v}_j \in \mathbb{R}^{d}$, respectively.
+The PSS score is computed as} To understand the differences between successful and failed reasoning trajectories from the semantic perspective, we perform a fine-grained analysis of sentence- (thought-) level properties in the model generated output with FullKV.
 We focus on two aspects: (i) the semantic similarity among generated sentences, and (ii) the ratio of non-execution (less important) thoughts.
-Notably following the definition of \cite{chen2025seal}, here we classify the generated tokens as \textbf{execution} (important tokens relevant to the actual answer) and \textbf{non-execution} (less important tokens generated to verify response via reflection or transition) thoughts.
+Notably, following the definition of \cite{chen2025seal}, here we classify the generated tokens as \textbf{execution} (important tokens relevant to the actual answer) and \textbf{non-execution} (less important tokens generated to verify the response via reflection or transition) thoughts.